-5.1 At Bingham Primary School, we fully recognise the contribution we can make to protect children and support pupils in school.
+5.1 Bingham Primary School fully recognises the contribution it can make to protect children and support pupils in school.

-The aim of the policy is to safeguard and promote our pupils' welfare, safety, and health by fostering an honest, open, caring and supportive environment and it applies to all adults (Staff, volunteers and LSB members) working in this school setting.
-We encourage children to talk about their worries and to report their concerns to us in a number of alternative ways.
+The aim of the policy is to safeguard and promote our pupils' welfare, safety, and health by fostering an honest, open, caring and supportive environment and it applies to all adults (Staff, volunteers and LSB members) visiting and working in this school setting.
+We encourage children to talk about their worries and to report their concerns to us in several alternative ways.
 The pupils' welfare is of paramount importance.
 Safeguarding is not just about protecting children from deliberate harm.
 It also relates to the broader aspects of care and education including:

-- Pupils' health and safety and emotional well-being, and their mental and physical health or development. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits and off- site education. - Intimate care and emotional wellbeing. - On-line safety and associated issues. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm, exploitation and sexual violence and sexual harassment between children: KCSiE 2023 Annex A. - 5.2 This policy is consistent with:
+- Pupils' health and safety and emotional well-being, and their mental and physical health or development. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - · Providing first aid. - Educational visits and off- site education. - · Intimate care and emotional wellbeing. - · On-line safety and associated issues. - · Appropriate arrangements to ensure school security, considering the local context.

-- the legal duty to safeguard and promote the welfare of children, as described in section 157 of the Education Act 2002 and the statutory guidance "Keeping children safe in education Statutory guidance for schools and colleges", 2023 and "Working Together to Safeguard Children", 2018. - The Lincolnshire Safeguarding Children Partnership Multi-Agency Safeguarding Arrangements

-5.3 There are four main elements to our Safeguarding / Child Protection strategy:

-- Prevention (e.g. positive school atmosphere, teaching and pastoral support to pupils, safer recruitment procedures); - Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns); - Support (to pupils and school staff and to children who may have been harmed or abused); - Working with parents (to ensure appropriate communications and actions are undertaken). - 5.4 This policy applies to all staff, volunteers, governors, and visitors to the school.
+- Keeping children safe from risks, harm, exploitation and sexual violence and sexual harassment between children: KCSiE 2024 Annex A. - 5.2 This policy is consistent with: - the legal duty to safeguard and promote the welfare of children, as described in section 157 of the Education Act 2002 and the statutory guidance "Keeping children safe in education - Statutory guidance for schools and colleges", 2024 and "Working Together to Safeguard Children", 2023. - The Nottinghamshire Safeguarding Children Partnership Multi-Agency Safeguarding Arrangements Nottinghamshire Safeguarding Children Partnership - 5.3 There are four main elements to our Safeguarding / Child Protection strategy: - Prevention (e.g. positive school atmosphere, teaching and pastoral support to pupils, safer recruitment procedures). - Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns). - Support (to pupils and school staff and to children who may have been harmed or abused). - Working with parents (to ensure appropriate communications and actions are undertaken). - 5.4 This policy applies to all staff, volunteers, governors, and visitors to the school.
 We recognise that child protection is the responsibility of all adults in school.
-We will ensure that all parents and other working partners are aware of our child protection policy by mentioning it in our school prospectus, displaying appropriate information in our reception and on the school website and by raising awareness at meetings with parents as appropriate.
+We will ensure that all parents and other working partners are aware of our Safeguarding and child protection policy by publishing it on our website, displaying appropriate information in our reception and by raising awareness at meetings with parents as appropriate.
+There is a condensed set of bullet points from our policy handed out to visitors on arrival on school site the Safe@CIT leaflet.